Death of Milica Kostić: Suicide

-On Monday, 2 September 1974 (first day of school), Kostić left her village and arrived in Kruševac around 7:15 AM.
+On Monday, 2 September 1974 (the first day of school), Kostić left her village and arrived in Kruševac around 7:15 AM.
 Since it was too early for school, she decided to take a walk.

-A group of five men (Miroslav Mađarac, Tomislav Ž. Nikolić, Zvonko Ivanović, Slavoljub Trifunović and a minor S.V.) assembled that day and decided to lure a girl into an apartment and rape her.
+A group of five men (Miroslav Madžarac, Tomislav Ž. Nikolić, Zvonko Ivanović, Slavoljub Trifunović, and a minor, S.V.) assembled that day and decided to lure a girl into an apartment and rape her.
 On the Main street, they saw Kostić walking and decided to approach her.
 Nikolić then approached her and asked her for help.
-He told Kostić that he wants to call his girlfriend to come out from her apartment with him, but that her parents are very rigid and would not let her go with him.
-So, he asked Kostić if she would come with him to his girlfriend's apartment pretending to be his girlfriend's colleague and ask her parents if she can come out.
-This was just a bait to lure her to the apartment.
+He told Kostić that he wanted to call his girlfriend to come out from her apartment with him, but that her parents were very rigid and would not let her go with him.
+So, he asked Kostić if she would come with him to his girlfriend's apartment pretending to be his girlfriend's colleague and ask her parents if she could come out.
+This was just a ruse to lure her to the apartment.

 Nikolić took the girl to the apartment belonging to S.V. on the 12th floor of the nearby "Rubin" building.
 Other perpetrators waited nearby, and when they saw Nikolić coming with a girl, they rushed to the apartment before the two came in.
 One of the perpetrators disabled the doorbell and turned on loud music so that the neighbors would not hear anything.
-When Nikolić and Kostić appeared on the door, one of the perpetrators opened the door and let her in.
+When Nikolić and Kostić appeared at the door, one of the perpetrators opened the door and let her in.
 As soon as she stepped into the apartment, Nikolić locked the door behind her.
 They took her to the bedroom by force while she was screaming and resisting.